Dryad Silvanet Documentation

 Phase 1 alert

 A Phase 1 alert is not necessarily an indicator of a fire.
 However, when a Silvanet sensor triggers a Phase 1 alert (yellow), it indicates a deterioration in air quality in the surrounding environment.
-Phase 1 alerts are used as an optimization to reduce the number of gas scans (which check for fire) and only do so when there is a change in the gas composition of the air.
+Phase 1 alerts are used to reduce the number of gas scans (which check for fire) and only do so when there is a change in the gas composition of the air.

 Phase 2 alert